-Industry Dynamics and Demand Shifts
+Industry Structure Dynamics

 Earnings Inequality, Productivity, and Hierarchical Organization

 My previous project measures how much hierarchical organization affects productivity and earnings inequality.
-If hierarchies allow individuals to leverage their knowledge through others’ individuals’ time, they should affect both productivity and earnings inequality.
+If hierarchies allow individuals to leverage their knowledge through other individuals' time, they should affect both productivity and earnings inequality.
 They should increase productivity by allowing individuals to better specialize (experts specializing in hard problems, others specializing in mundane ones).
 They should also amplify the earnings inequality that would be obtained through only differences in skill and luck.

 Luis Garicano and I have written several papers that investigate this phenomenon in the context of legal services.
 This research exploits confidential microdata from the Census of Services.